Design a Beautiful Backyard That Gives Back to Nature

 Yellow buttons (Chrysocephalum apiculatum)

-A hardy low-maintenance perennial groundcover.
-Silver -grey foliage with a profusion of golden button shaped flowers.
-Good for rockeries and containers.
-Size: 30cm tall and 50cm wide.
+A hardy low-maintenance perennial ground cover with silver-grey foliage with a profusion of golden button shaped flowers.
+It’s adaptable to most garden conditions and will tolerate hot conditions with regular watering but will not tolerate waterlogged or poorly drained soil.
+Is also good for rockeries and pots.
+Size: up to 30cm high and 50cm wide.

 Tussock Grass (Poa labillarderi)

 A perennial native Australian grass, it will grow happily in any soil, especially wetter areas.
 It is a cool season grass which means it holds its’ colour in the cooler months.
 It is a popular landscaping choice and good for rockeries.
-Size: Approx 1m tall and up to 2m wide.
+Size: up to 1m high and 2m wide.

 Native Fuscia (Correa ‘Dusky bells’)

 A dense mounding shrub with profuse flowering from autumn through winter and on to spring.
-Great shrubbery plant that is a great small bird attractor.
-Grows in moist but well drained soil, tolerates medium frost levels and dry spells, sun to half shade.
-Size: Up to 1m high.
+A great shrubbery plant that will attract great small birds.
+Grows in moist but well drained soil, tolerates medium frost levels and dry spells and prefers full sun to half shade.
+Size: up to 1m high.

 Ruby Red Salt bush (Enchylaena tomentosa)